 Incomplete applications will be deemed ineligible and will not be reconsidered.
 For complete applications, the individual department reviews the VSAS applications specific to that specialty.
 Once an offer is made, the visiting student has one (1) week to accept or deny the offer.
 Students are responsible for finding housing during the time that they are in Tucson.
 In addition, students may not take more than two (2) electives.

 All students that have accepted rotations with the University of Arizona COM-Tucson must complete My Clinical Exchange (MCE) for credentialing.
+There is a $39 registration fee to sign up for My Clinical Exchange.

 There is a $125 processing fee that is due once the student accepts the University of Arizona's offer.